Are you planning on adopting a chinchilla, or have recently done so?

 If I enter the room, she’s up and ready to interact.

 Additionally, for the most part, your chinchilla will sleep however it chooses, and this varies based on your specific pet.

 Mine likes to sleep in her hiding box.
 Every now and then, I will catch her sleeping in her hammock.

 I have also noticed that my chinchilla is most active at night, even past sunset.
 They can be noisy at night, which is why it is best to not keep them in your bedroom.

 I typically dim the lights in the basements and she tends to enjoy it with a little less of the bright lights and begins chewing on her various hanging items in her cage and running around more freely.

 Your chinchilla may not even sleep in these manners discussed previously.
-It varies so greatly that I needed a dedicated post to discuss in-depth how chinchillas sleep that you can see here.
+Some sleep with their ears down and some up.
+Other behaviors can vary greatly, too.
+So much so that I needed a dedicated post to discuss in-depth how chinchillas sleep.